trail.cam

 What's Killing My Chickens?
 Read the Evidence and Catch the Predator on Camera

 Lost a hen overnight?
-Learn what is killing my chickens by reading the kill-site evidence, then confirm the predator on camera and
+Learn what is killing my chickens by reading the kill-site evidence, then confirm the predator on camera and proof your coop.

 Protecting Crops from Deer and Wild Hogs: A Trail Camera Strategy